guidoism/escape/proposal_002.md

 Rebol satisfies a bunch of the requirements for my computer.
-It's tiny, the runtime for the GUI is only a megabyte and full applications written in Rebol are on the order of 10s of kilobytes.
+It's tiny, the runtime for the GUI is only a megabyte and full applications written in Rebol are on the order of 10s of kilobytes at the most.